 At Skin Analytics research is at the very core of everything that we do.

-Ever since we were founded we’ve been working with top tier machine learning research groups from the Universities of Oxford, Cambridge and Bristol and Imperial College London.
+Since the start we’ve been working with top tier machine learning research groups from the Universities of Oxford, Cambridge and Bristol and Imperial College London.
 In that time we have published observational papers and a prospective study.
 We have done some groundbreaking research already but we will continue to strive to produce relevant evidence for the use of AI in medical pathways.

-We’ve also worked with internationally recognised clinicians involved at all stages of the skin cancer pathway, as well as experts in health economics.
-We have formalised these relationships into our Clinical Advisory Committee, which guides our research and services.
+We’ve also worked with internationally recognised clinicians who have been involved at all stages of the skin cancer pathway, as well as experts in health economics.
+Some of these relationships have been formalised to form our Clinical Advisory Committee, which helps to guide future our research and services.